cloudfoundry/cf-crd-explorations/README.md

 | **GET** / **PUT**  | `/v3/apps/:guid` |
 | **POST**           | `/v3/packages`   |

-For example, you can get a list of applications with `http://localhost:81/v3/apps | jq .`
+For example, you can get a list of applications by running `curl http://localhost:81/v3/apps | jq .`

 #### Filtering Results
 The `/v3/apps` endpoint allows filtering.